Princess Charlotte of Wales (1796–1817): Marriage and death

 Charlotte's pregnancy was the subject of the most intense public interest.
 Betting shops quickly set up book on what sex the child would be.
 Economists calculated that the birth of a princess would raise the stock market by 2.5%; the birth of a prince would raise it 6%.
 Charlotte spent her time quietly, spending much time sitting for a portrait by Sir Thomas Lawrence.
 She ate heavily and got little exercise; when her medical team began prenatal care in August 1817, they put her on a strict diet, hoping to reduce the size of the child at birth.
 The diet, and occasional bleeding, seemed to weaken Charlotte.
 Stockmar was amazed at a treatment he saw as outdated, and declined to join the medical team, believing that, as a foreigner, he would be blamed if anything went wrong.

 Much of Charlotte's day to day care was undertaken by Sir Richard Croft.
 Croft was not a physician, but an accoucheur, much in fashion among the well-to-do.
 Charlotte was believed to be due to deliver on 19 October, but as October ended, she had shown no signs of giving birth, and drove out as usual with Leopold on Sunday 2 November.
 On the evening of 3 November, her contractions began.
 Croft encouraged her to exercise, but would not let her eat: late that evening, he sent for the officials who were to witness and attest to the royal birth.
 As the fourth of November became the fifth, it became clear that Charlotte might be unable to deliver the child, and Croft and Charlotte's personal physician, Matthew Baillie, decided to send for obstetrician John Sims.
-However, Croft did not allow Sims to see the patient, and forceps were not used.
+However, Croft did not allow Sims to see the patient, and obstetrical forceps were not used.
 Plowden suggests that they might have saved her and the child, though there was a very high mortality rate when instruments were used in the era before antiseptics.